vsf-tv/gccg-api/README.md

       {
         "type": "audio",
-        "encodingName": "pcm",      ## Audio options are: "st2110-31" or "pcm" ## "elementIdentifier": 12345671, ## Identifier used to uniquely identify this Media Element within the Media Flow. ## "attributes": {
+        "encodingName": "pcm",      ## Audio options are: "st2110-31" or "pcm" ## "attributes": {
           "totalChannels": 4      ## Total number of channels.
 Fixed for lifetime of connection. ## "activeChannels": 4     ## Total number of active channels.
 Can vary, but cannot exceed totalChannels. ##